sunandabansal/WcDe/README.md

         | length_normalize     | True                         | bool        | Whether to length normalize the WcDe document vector or not                                                  |
     2. `read_bbc_dataset()` - It reads any of the BBC datasets (BBC or BBCSport).
 The __raw__ text files can be downloaded from [http://mlg.ucd.ie/datasets/bbc.html](http://mlg.ucd.ie/datasets/bbc.html).
 The zipped file can be unzipped to get the folders the raw data in the form of two directories - `bbc` or `bbcsport` dataset.
 This method takes the path of one directory and parses its contents to get the texts and corresponding classes.
 To make the experiment deterministic, the documents are read in the alphabetical order of class name.
 For the documents of same class the documents are sorted in the alphabetical order of file names.
     3. `read_glove_embeddings()` - Reads GloVe pre-trained word embeddings and returns a list of words and an array containing word vectors corresponding to the words.
 To make the experiment deterministic, the words are sorted in alphabetical order.
-1. `WcDe.py` - This file contains the methods that implements the WcDe methodology.
+1. `WcDe.py` - This file contains the methods that implement the WcDe methodology.
     1. `cluster_word_vectors()` - Clusters the word vectors.
     2. `get_document_vectors()` - Generates the WcDe document vectors.
 1. `helpers.py` - This file contains additional helper methods.